|

 - Interim Analysis:

-in making data
+Assists in making

-collection decisions
+decisions and

-and identifying
+identifying emerging

-emerging topics and
+topics and recurring

-recurring meanings.
+meanings.

-CODING
+CODING TOPICS AND

-TOPICS AND CATEGORIES
+CATEGORIES

-Typically
+Typically occurs

-occurs after data
+after data

 collection.

-Developing
+Developing an

-an organizing system
+organizing system to

-to divide data into
+divide data into

 segments.